KovtunV/NoStringEvaluating/README.md

 - "arg5684argArg_arg"
 - "25 + myArgument_newAge - 3"

+### Bordered variable

-Bordered variable means that it has difficult name with any symbols, except for square brackets.
+Bordered variable means that it has a difficult name with any symbols, except for square brackets.

 Some examples:
 - "25 + [myVariable and some words] - 1"